What Is The Purpose Of A Plea Bargain?

 The best course of action is to hire an attorney early if you know you are being investigated or charges will be filed.

-You must have an attorney right away to get the best results.
+It would be best if you had an attorney right away to get the best results.
 Hedding Law Firm is a criminal defense law firm located in the San Fernando Valley area of Los Angeles County at 16000 Ventura Blvd #1208 Encino, CA 91436.